Portnoy Law Firm Announces Class Action on Behalf of PayPal Holdings, Inc. Investors

-LOS ANGELES, March 16, 2026 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises PayPal Holdings, Inc., (“PayPal” or the "Company") (NASDAQ: PYPL) investors of a class action on behalf of investors that bought securities between February 25, 2025 and February 2, 2026, inclusive (the “Class Period”).
+LOS ANGELES, March 23, 2026 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises PayPal Holdings, Inc., (“PayPal” or the "Company") (NASDAQ: PYPL) investors off a class action on behalf of investors that bought securities between February 25, 2025 and February 2, 2026, inclusive (the “Class Period”).
 PayPal investors have until April 20, 2026 to file a lead plaintiff motion.

 PayPal operates a technology platform that enables digital payments for merchants and consumers.